finos/symphony-bdk-java/README.md

 * **void setEnrichedTemplateFile(String templateFile, Object templateData, String entityName, Object entity, String version)**: similar to ```setTemplateFile``` but offers data to for an extension app to create enriched messages replacing what has been specified as ```templateFile```.
 If no extension app is registered, the interpolated content of ```templateFile``` gets displayed.

-Currently Symphony Bot application is shipped with Freemarker template engine and automatically handles the template content preparation for you.
+Symphony Bot application is shipped with [Handlebars](https://github.com/jknack/handlebars.java) template engine and automatically handles the template processing for you.

-### Using Symphony standardized templates
+### Using Symphony standard templates

+Symphony Bot application integrates seamlessly with [SmsRenderer](https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java) tool to offer predefined message templates.

-The template file methods of ```SymphonyMessage``` (```setTemplateFile``` and ```setEnrichedTemplateFile```) can also be used to render predefined templates.
-For that, it is necessary to specify a native template wildcards from Symphony standardized templates.
+The file based methods in ```SymphonyMessage``` (```setTemplateFile``` and ```setEnrichedTemplateFile```) can be used to render such templates.
+For that, you just need to specify the predefined template from ```SmsRenderer.SmsTypes``` enum.

 Example: